louieyan/r4ds-exercise-solutions/relational-data.md

 The `weather` data frame columns (`year`, `month`, `day`, `hour`, `origin`) are a foreign key for the `flights` data frame columns (`year`, `month`, `day`, `hour`, `dest`).
 This would provide information about the weather at the distination airport at the time of the flight take off, unless the arrival date-time were calculated.

+So why was this not a relationship prior to adding additional rows to the `weather` table?
+In a foreign key relationship, the collection columns of columns in the child table must refer to a unique collection of columns in the parent table.
+When the `weather` table only contained New York airports, there were many values of  (`year`, `month`, `day`, `hour`, `dest`) in `flights` that did not appear in the `weather` table.
+Therefore, it was not a foreign key.
+It was only after all combinations of year, month, day, hour, and airports that are defined in `flights` were added to the `weather` table that there existed this relation between these tables.

 </div>

 ### Exercise <span class="exercise-number">13.2.1.4</span> {.unnumbered .exercise}